-Welcome to the Trivium Timeline of Art.
-If you're looking to begin at the beginning, you've come to the right place: the broad cultural era we call the Upper Paleolithic.
-In the long timeline of geologic history, the Paleolithic era began when hominins developed their first stone tools, about 3.3 million years ago.
-It would take millions of years for these early tool-users to evolve into anatomically modern humans, which is why we begin our timeline at about 40,000 BCE.
+Welcome to the Obelisk Timeline of Art.
+If you're looking to begin at the beginning, you've come to the right place: the Upper Paleolithic.
+In the long timeline of geologic history, the Paleolithic era began when hominids developed their first stone tools, about 3.3 million years ago.
+It took millions of years for these early tool-users to evolve into anatomically modern humans, so we begin our timeline at about 40,000 BCE.